 It operates the only commercial autonomous vehicle program in the country and has plans to expand globally.
 Waymo is also eyeing the semi truck market for its autonomous vehicle services and licensing to automakers isn’t out of the question down the road.

 Simply put, this company is leading the pack.
-If you want exposure to just one company with a rock-solid balance sheet and exposure to self-driving car stocks, GOOGL is the pick.
+If you want exposure to just one company with a rock-solid balance sheet and exposure to self-driving cars, GOOGL is the stock to buy.

 General Motors (GM)